United Nations Association

 A United Nations Association (UNA) is a non-governmental organization that exists in various countries to enhance the relationship between the people of member states and the United Nations to raise public awareness of the UN and its work, to promote the general goals of the UN.
+The World Federation of United Nations Associations (WFUNA) was established in 1946 by 22 UN Associations.
+As of November 2025, there are over 100 UNAs around the world.